 Exterior renovation in Grass Valley

-Grass Valley is the larger of Nevada County's twin Gold Country towns, set among dense pine and oak forest at roughly 2,400 feet.
-Its character — historic downtown, wooded residential streets, and a wide ring of rural-residential and acreage parcels — is exactly what makes wildfire the defining exterior consideration here.
-For most Grass Valley homeowners a re-side is, in practical terms, a home-hardening project as much as a renovation.
+Grass Valley is the larger of Nevada County's twin Gold Country towns, set among dense pine and oak at roughly 2,400 feet.
+Wildfire is the defining exterior consideration here, and it's baked into the geography: a National Register historic downtown, wooded residential streets, and a wide ring of rural-residential and acreage parcels reaching toward Penn Valley and Nevada City — almost all of it embedded in or against the forest.
+For most Grass Valley homeowners a re-side is, in practical terms, a home-hardening project as much as a cosmetic renovation, and we scope it that way from the first walk of the property.

 Considering an exterior project in Grass Valley?